The Garden of Sinners: Remaining Sense of Pain: Plot

 Gangsters rape a teenaged girl, Fujino Asagami, in an abandoned bar.
 Mikiya Kokutō finds her unconscious and brings her to his apartment.
 When Mikiya awakens the next morning, he notices that Fujino has already left.
 The news reports on several dismembered murder victims in an abandoned bar.

 Later at Garan no Dou, Tōko talks with Shiki Ryōgi about the recent murders and asks her to capture a suspect for a client.
 Shiki, confident she will recognize the suspect on sight, leaves without reading the suspect's dossier.
 Meanwhile, Mikiya asks his friend Gakutō to lend him money.
 Gakutō agrees on the condition that Mikiya help him find a mutual friend, Keita Minato.

 Meanwhile, Fujino tortures one of her rapists with her psychic powers for Keita's whereabouts.
-Later, after Fujino dismembers another victim, she is confronted by Shiki, but before they could fight, a sudden change in Fujino's character prompts Shiki to leave.
+Later, after Fujino dismembers another victim, she is confronted by Shiki, but before they can fight, a sudden change in Fujino's character prompts Shiki to leave.
 A flashback in Fujino's childhood reveals her inability to feel pain.
 In the present day, Fujino calls Keita, saying she finally feels pain and thus feels alive.
-She then instructs Keita—the sole survivor of her murder spree—to remain silent on her crimes, as she wants a normal life.
+She instructs Keita, the sole survivor of her murder spree, to remain silent on her crimes, as she wants a normal life.

 Unbeknownst to Fujino, Mikiya is with Keita and overhears.
 Keita reveals that he and his friends have gang-raped Fujino for some time, but she did not show any signs of pain or emotion until recently, when one of the rapists hit her in the lower back.
 Despite his disgust towards Keita, Mikiya brings him to Garan no Dou for protection.
 There, Tōko tells Mikiya that Keita confessed to his friend stabbing Fujino on the night of the murders, which triggered her desire to kill, but that Shiki did not notice any wounds when she first met Fujino.
 Tōko surmises that the pain is still inside Fujino's body, and she would resort to killing to relieve the pain.
 Mikiya then leaves to investigate Fujino's past.
 After a driver is murdered while about to accidentally crash into Fujino, Shiki resolves to stop Fujino.